HenryZhang-ZHY/beetle/editors/vscode/README.md

 ### "Command not found: beetle"

-Make sure the Beetle CLI is installed and available in your PATH, or set the correct path in `beetle.executablePath`.
+Make sure the beetle CLI is installed and available in your PATH, or set the correct path in `beetle.executablePath`.

 ### "No indexes found"

-Create an index first using "Beetle: Create Index" command.
+Create an index first using "beetle: Create Index" command.

 ### Search returns no results